Getwrongg/CSharpPractice/02_Syntax_and_Structure/README.md

 - **Wrong access modifier** – marking everything `public` can expose implementation details.
 Think about who should see each member.
 - **CamelCase vs PascalCase** – method names should be PascalCase in C#.
 Using inconsistent naming makes code harder to read for teammates.
 - **Missing `using` directives** – if you forget to include required namespaces, later topics like **Collections** won't compile.

+## Downloadable Console Demo
+Inside this folder you'll find a Visual Studio solution at `SyntaxStructureDemo/SyntaxStructureDemo.sln`.
+It spins up a simple console app that:
+- Uses a namespace, class, and `Main` method structure exactly as described above.
+- Prints statements that highlight the role of access modifiers, the `static` keyword, and semicolons.

+### How to Use It
+1. Open the solution in Visual Studio or Rider.
+2. Restore packages if prompted (the project targets .NET 6 and uses only the base class library).
+3. Run the project to see console output that reinforces the syntax commentary from this topic.

+> Tip: Ask students to tweak the access modifier or remove a semicolon, then build.
+They'll experience the compiler feedback discussed in the Common Mistakes section.